DevSeq/crossviz/NOTES.md

      You'll need to re-execute the `ns` form at the top of the file if/when you trigger a recompilation by saving one of the other cljs files in the project (e.g. `core.cljs`).

-See the comments in `scratch.js` for more info.